Hello!

 Module #14 │ Lifting & Transferring Patients

 Module #14 focuses on the proper techniques for lifting and transferring patients.
 When assisting patients in getting up from bed, transferring to the wheelchair or toileting, improper techniques can cause injury.
-Caregivers need to apply proper skills of ‘Lifting and Transfer’ to avoid repetitive strain injury, instill a sense of security in the elder, and ensure smooth and safe transfer.

 Read carefully because at the end of this module is a quiz.
 There are 10 questions in total and 5 minutes to complete.
 7 questions (70%) must be answered correctly.
 You have 8 chances to pass this module.